DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 -------------------------

 1. Make sure all power supplies are disconnected from your Arduino and the IRF3205 motor board.
-2. Option - TODO: fnd curent sense / fuses!
+2. Option - TODO: fnd current sense / fuses!
 See the notes below for more detail about current sense and a suggestion for using an external current sense board.
 3. Select your IRF3205 board in the config.h file. ***TODO: fnd need to add this type***
 4. Upload the new sketch to your Arduino Mega

 Connect wires of the proper gauge (TODO: see gauge) from the "MOTOR1" screw terminals of the IRF3205 board to your MAIN track and connect 2 more wires from the "MOTOR2" terminals to your PROG track.

 ..
-NOTE:: It is important that the phase of the signal to your PROG and MAIN tracks are the same if you are ever going to use <1 JOIN> to make both tracks a MAIN when the PROG track is not in use, or if you are going to use the "Driveaway" feature.
+NOTE:: It is important that the phase of the signal to your PROG and MAIN tracks are the same if you are ever going to use <1 JOIN> to make both tracks a MAIN when the PROG track is not in use, or if you are going to use the "DriveAway" feature.
 TODO: fnd finish this.
 How do know phase?

 Use the following diagrams to connect pins from the Arduino Mega to the IRF3205.
 "CS" in the table means "Current Sense":